 \subsection{Datasets, Baseline, Platforms, and Metrics}

 We conduct experiments on three datasets: \textbf{BAL}, \textbf{1DSfM}, and \textbf{CO3D v2}.
 The BAL \cite{bal} and 1DSfM \cite{wilson_eccv2014_1dsfm} datasets are used for benchmark evaluation.
-The BAL dataset provides the initial estimations of 3D maps and camera locations.
-While 1DSfM only provides raw images of the wild in Internet photo collections.
-Following \cite{huang2021deeplm}, we generate the initial map using COLMAP with its bundle adjustment disabled.
+The BAL dataset provides the initial estimates of 3D maps and camera locations, whereas 1DSfM provides only raw images of the wild in Internet photo collections.
+Following \cite{huang2021deeplm}, we generate the initial map for 1DSfM using COLMAP with its BA disabled.
 The CO3D v2 \cite{reizenstein21common} is used to assess our BA framework in a realistic deep learning pipeline in \sref{sec:vggt}.

-We will conduct experiments using our PCG and Cholesky sparse linear solvers, which will be denoted as Ours (PCG) and Ours (Cholesky).
-They will be compared against the most widely-used BA frameworks, including Ceres Solver \cite{ceres}, \gTwoO \cite{g2o}, and GTSAM \cite{gtsam}.
+We conduct experiments using our PCG and Cholesky sparse linear solvers, denoted as Ours (PCG) and Ours (Cholesky).
+They are compared against the most widely-used BA frameworks, including Ceres Solver \cite{ceres}, \gTwoO \cite{g2o}, and GTSAM \cite{gtsam}.
 Ceres Solver is widely regarded as the leading BA library, known for its robustness and scalability to efficiently leverage a large number of CPU cores.
-Additionally, to ensure their best efficiency on CPU, we compiled GTSAM with Intel OneTBB \cite{intel_oneTBB}, and \gTwoO\ and Ceres Solver were built using OpenMP \cite{openmp08}, with an optimization flag “-O3” applied.
-All the experiments were conducted on dual-socket CPUs with 64 physical cores and 512 GB of memory.
-We will also compare with the GPU-based framework DeepLM \cite{huang2021deeplm}.
-The performance will be presented using an Nvidia RTX 4090 GPU with double-precision floating point arithmetic.
+Additionally, to ensure their best efficiency on CPU, we compiled GTSAM with Intel OneTBB \cite{intel_oneTBB}, and \gTwoO\ and Ceres Solver were built using OpenMP \cite{openmp08}, with an optimization flag ``-O3" applied.
+All CPU-based libraries are evaluated on a high-end dual-socket server with 2 $\times$ AMD EPYC 7543 (32 cores each) and 512 GB of memory.
+We also compare with the GPU-based framework DeepLM \cite{huang2021deeplm}, Theseus \cite{pineda2022theseus}, and Ceres Solver \cite{ceres}.
+The performance is presented using an Nvidia RTX 4090 GPU with double-precision floating point arithmetic.

 For evaluation, we assess the frameworks based on two metrics on BAL and 1DSfM: reprojection mean squared error (MSE) in pixels to measure accuracy, and runtime in seconds to evaluate runtime efficiency.
-These metrics allow for a comprehensive comparison of the convergence quality and performance of the different BA methods.
+The reported runtime measures only the optimization stage after the input problem has been instantiated.
+It excludes one-time dataset parsing, e.g., loading camera variables, point variables, and observation correspondences.
+This focuses the comparison on solver performance and convergence quality rather than data-loading or front-end setup overhead.
+The benchmark follows each library's official user-facing implementation: DeepLM, Theseus, and ours are implemented in Python and PyTorch, while GTSAM, Ceres Solver, and \gTwoO\ are evaluated through their C++ interfaces.